ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

       };
 ```

-Now we are logging status changes (to see whether TON Connect works).
-Showing modals with QR codes for connection is out of scope for this article; for testing you may either use browser extension or send connection link to your phone via any means (for example, Telegram works well).
+Now that the above process has been carried out, status changes are being logged (to see whether TON Connect works or not).
+Showing the modals with QR codes for connectivity is out of the scope of this manual.
+For testing purposes, it is possible to use a browser extension or send a connection request link to the user’s phone by any means necessary (for example, using Telegram).

-Please note we haven't created app manifest yet.
-We're trying to see what happens if we don't fulfill this requirement.
+Note: we haven't created an app manifest yet.
+At this time, the best approach is  to analyze the end result if this requirement is not fulfilled.

 ### Logging in with Tonkeeper

-Link created for auth (provided for reference):
+In order to log into Tonkeeper, the following link is created for authentication (provided below for reference):
 ```
 https://app.tonkeeper.com/ton-connect?v=2&id=3c12f5311be7e305094ffbf5c9b830e53a4579b40485137f29b0ca0c893c4f31&r=%7B%22manifestUrl%22%3A%22null%2Ftonconnect-manifest.json%22%2C%22items%22%3A%5B%7B%22name%22%3A%22ton_addr%22%7D%5D%7D
 ```
-When decoded, `r` parameter produces the following JSON:
+When decoded, the `r` parameter produces the following JSON format:
 ```js
 {"manifestUrl":"null/tonconnect-manifest.json","items":[{"name":"ton_addr"}]}
 ```

-Upon tapping the link on mobile phone, Tonkeeper app automatically opened and then closed, dismissing the request.
-Also, an error appeared in web app page console: `Error: [TON_CONNECT_SDK_ERROR] Can't get null/tonconnect-manifest.json`.
+Upon clicking the mobile phone link, Tonkeeper automatically opens and then closes, dismissing the request.
+Additionally, the following error appears in the web app page console:
+`Error: [TON_CONNECT_SDK_ERROR] Can't get null/tonconnect-manifest.json`.

-Conclusion: application manifest must be available for downloading.
+This means the application manifest must be available for download.

 ### Logging in with OpenMask

-OpenMask didn't inject its information in the window so connecting with it failed.
-The most probable reason is using local page for web app.
+OpenMask didn't inject its information in the window, so connecting with it failed.
+The most probable reason is because a local page for the web app was used.

-## Connection with app manifest
+## Connection with using app manifest

-Starting from here, you need to host your files (mostly tonconnect-manifest.json) somewhere.
-I will use manifest of *other* webapp.
-This is not recommended but it's possible.
+Starting from this point forward, it is necessary to host user files (mostly tonconnect-manifest.json) somewhere.
+In this instance we’ll use the manifest from another web application.
+This however  is not recommended for production environments, but allowed for testing purposes.

-You have to replace script lines
+The following code snippet:

 ```js
       window.onload = async () => {
         const connector = new TonConnectSDK.TonConnect();